What Not to Do - Unsafe Sleep Spaces

 - Infant seats, such as bouncy seats or rocker seats.

 - Inclined sleepers, sometimes called infant sleepers, newborn loungers, or infant nappers.
-Despite the names, these products are not safe for sleep.
+Despite the names, these products are not safe for sleep and many have been recalled.

 - Infant swings or gliders.